pandorocks/charming/docs/api.md

 # API Reference

 This is a compact reference for Charming's current public API.
-Prefer these APIs in app code; classes under `Charming::Internal` are runtime internals.
+Prefer these APIs in app code.
+Classes under `Charming::Internal` are runtime internals and are documented mainly for testing.

 ## Application